Folgen Sie mir auf:

 Meghann Ormond (PhD in Geog., Univ. of St Andrews, UK, 2011; PgDip in Geog., Univ. of Lisbon, Portugal, 2005; BA in Middle Eastern Studies and Geog., Univ. of Colorado-Boulder, USA, 2002) is Associate Professor in Cultural Geography.

-Meghann is co-coordinator of the CSPS Transformative Learning Hub at WUR, Roots Guide curator and scientific coordinator.
-An Expatriate Archive Centre trustee, she also is a member of the Wageningen Young Academy, the IBG's Participatory Geographies Research Group committee, and the LNVH Associate Professor Sounding Board.
-She is the chair of the MSc Tourism, Society & Environment programme committee.
-Meghann is also deputy editor of Globalization and Health and on the editorial board of Current Issues in Tourism.
+Meghann is co-coordinator of the CSPS Transformative Learning Hub at WUR, the Roots Guide's curator and scientific coordinator, co-founder of Migrantour Utrecht, and involved in Migrantour's Sustainable Routes and Rural Migrantour initiatives.
+She is a member of the Wageningen Young Academy, and is a Centre for Unusual Collaboration (CUCo) board member and co-developer of its interdisciplinary research training programme.
+She chairs the MSc Tourism, Society & Environment programme committee.
+She is also section editor for Globalization and Health and on the editorial board of Current Issues in Tourism.

 For more information about her research lines, publications and her teaching and supervision at Wageningen University, visit: http://www.meghannormond.com She can also be found on LinkedIn, Research Gate and Academia.edu.